BiqiaoWang/Customer-Support-AI-Agent/README.md

-## Customer Support AI Agent
+## 🤖Customer Support AI Agent
 This is a three-person summer school project.
 We developed an AI agent to analyse customer support tickets, categorise customer issues, prioritise requests, and generate tailored responses.

-## My Contributions
+## 👩‍💻My Contributions
 As part of this three-person project, I was primarily responsible for:

 - Designed an AI-agent escalation workflow for customer support tickets.